Bailout Stigma: Government Bailout and Stigma

-On the other hand, a short-lived stimulation equilibrium does not exist if $p_g$ is sufficiently high.
-More precisely, as stated in (iii) of Theorem \ref{thm:nodelay}, the short-lived stimulation equilibrium disappears if $p_g\ge 2 \t_0 - \E[ \t | \t \le \t_0]$.
-Roughly speaking, if $p_g$ is sufficiently high, accepting the government offer becomes very attractive and this breaks the no arbitrage condition (\ref{eq:arb}).\footnote{To satisfy that condition---or equivalently, to support the sale at $t=1$ market---the stigma $\Delta=\bar\t_m-\bar\t_g$ must increase, which further requires that firms selling to the $t=1$ market must be of types close to $\hat\t$.
-This in turn reduces the fraction $\mu_m$ of these firms.
-If this fraction shrinks sufficiently, it is no longer incentive compatible for buyers to buy only from these firms; it becomes profitable for buyers to deviate by raising their offers to attract high-type firms that held out in $t=1$ (i.e., types $\t>p_g+S$), thus breaking the short-lived stimulation equilibrium.
-See the proof of Theorem \ref{thm:nodelay}-(iii) in Appendix \ref{A:proof} for the supplementary analysis.} One implication is that the policy maker can avoid triggering undesirable short-lived stimulation equilibria if she were to make the bailout offer sufficiently generous---a point that will become clear as we now turn to delayed stimulation equilibria.
+On the other hand, SSE do not exist if $p_g$ is sufficiently high.
+More precisely, as stated in (iii) of Theorem \ref{thm:nodelay}, SSE disappear if $p_g\ge 2 \t_0 - \E[ \t | \t \le \t_0]$.
+Roughly speaking, if $p_g$ is sufficiently high, accepting the government offer becomes very attractive, so the measure of firms selling to the market in $t=1$ vanishes.
+This induces the buyers in $t=2$ market to target $t=1$ holdouts with a high offer; anticipating this, in $t=1$ high-type firms would deviate to hold out instead of selling to the government, undermining the SSE.
+One implication of this condition is that the policy maker can avoid triggering undesirable SSE by making the bailout offer sufficiently generous---a point that will become clear as we now turn to delayed stimulation equilibria.